2018 Joe McDonagh Cup: General Information

+Personnel and kits

 Format

 All six teams compete in an initial round-robin of five rounds where teams play each other once.
 The top two teams after the round robin stage play the third-placed teams in the Leinster and Munster championships in the two All-Ireland preliminary quarter finals with the Joe McDonagh Cup teams having home advantage.

 The top two teams also compete in the Joe McDonagh Cup final.
 If the winner is a non-Munster team, they are automatically promoted to the following year's Leinster Championship.
 If the winner is a Munster team, in effect Kerry, they must win a play-off with the bottom-placed team in the Munster Championship to gain promotion to the following year's Munster Championship.

 In order to reduce the number of teams in the Joe McDonagh Cup to five in 2019, the bottom-placed team in the Joe McDonagh Cup are automatically relegated to the following year's Christy Ring Cup and will not be replaced.
 The team that finishes second last in the 2018 Joe McDonagh Cup plays off against the 2018 Christy Ring Cup champions.
 The winner of that game plays in the Joe McDonagh Cup in 2019 and the losing team plays in the 2019 Christy Ring Cup.